vimaec/vim/README.md

 The assets section of a BIM is also a BFAST container.
 It may contain any number of buffers with any names.
 Buffers prefixed with the name `textures\` are assumed to be texture files.

-### Geometry Buffer
+## Geometry Buffer

-The geometry section of a VIM contains the merged geometry and basic scene graph information for an entire using a shared vertex and index buffer.
+The geometry section of a VIM contains the merged geometry and basic scene graph information for an entire VIM document using the [G3D format](https://github.com/vimaec/g3d).

+### About G3D

+The [G3D format](https://github.com/vimaec/g3d) is a binary format for 3D geometry that encodes data in an array of attribute buffers.
 G3D is based on the BFAST binary layout, and uses a naming convention to identify the layout of each attribute buffer and how it is used.

-G3D attributes are arrays of data associated with different parts of the overall geometry.
-This may be:
+Each attribute buffer is associated with a component of a geometry:
 * vertex
 * face
 * corner
 * edge
+* subgeometry
-* group
+* instance
 * all
 * none
-* material
-* instance

-Group refers to "face group" and can be thought of as a sub-mesh.
-It is is a contiguous set of faces within the total vertex buffer.

 G3D attributes have names to identify them (e.g. position or uv) and uses indices to distinguish when multiple attributes share the same name (e.g. uv:0 ... uv:8).

-An attribute is one of the following core data datatypes: float32, float64, int8, int16, int32, int64, string.
-String data is encoded as a sequence of null terminated strings.
+They can one of the following core data datatypes: float32, float64, int8, int16, int32, int64.

+More information on G3D is available on its Github repo at [https://github.com/vimaec/g3d](https://github.com/vimaec/g3d).

+### VIM Geometry Attributes
 The geometry in a VIM must contain the following attributes:

 * `g3d:vertex:position:0:float32:3` - Position data arranged as 3 single precision floating point values per vertex
-* `g3d:corner:index:0:uint32:1` - The index buffer, which is a list of 32-bit integers
+* `g3d:corner:index:0:int32:1` - The index buffer, which is a list of 32-bit integers
-* `g3d:group:indexoffset:0:uint32:1` - The offset of the index buffer for a group.
+* `g3d:subgeometry:indexoffset:0:int32:1` - The offset of the index buffer for a group.
-* `g3d:group:vertexoffset:0:uint32:1` - The offset into the vertex buffer for a group
+* `g3d:subgeometry:vertexoffset:0:int32:1` - The offset into the vertex buffer for a group
-* `g3d:node:group:0:uint32:1`- The index of the face group associated with a particular node
+* `g3d:instance:subgeometry:0:int32:1`- The index of the subgeometry associated with a particular instance
-* `g3d:node:transform:0:float64:16`- The transform of a node encoded as a 4x4 matrix in row major order
+* `g3d:instance:transform:0:float64:16`- The transform of a node encoded as a 4x4 matrix in row major order

-The following attributes are optional, but if an attribute with the same `association:name` is present then the attribute must conform to the list below.
+* `g3d:face:material:0:int32:1` - The index of the material associated with the face.

-* `g3d:group:material:0:uint32:1` - The index of the material associated with a face group.
+* `g3d:face:group:0:int32:1` - The index of the group associated with a face.
 * `g3d:vertex:uv:0:float32:2` - The UV buffer, which is a list of 2 single-precision floating point values per vertex
-* `g3d:vertex:normal:0:float32:3` - The vertex normal buffer
-* `g3d:node:parent:0:uint32:1`- The index of a parent node
+* `g3d:instance:parent:0:uint32:1`- The index of a parent node
-* `g3d:material:color:0:float32:4`- A RGBA color representing the diffuse color of a material
-* `g3d:material:name:0:string:1`- The name of each material
-* `g3d:material:texture:0:string:1`- The name of each texture, as specified in the textures section of the assets.

 Additional attributes are possible, but are ignored, and may or may not be written out by any tool that inputs and outputs VIM files.